mattbierner/khepri/README.md

 Comma separated sequences of expressions are not allowed.
 An expressions must be a single expression.
 The syntax is reused for curry expressions.

-### With Statement
+### ECMAScript style With Statement
-With statements are not valid in strict mode ECMAScript and have been removed.
-With remains a reserved word.
+ECMAScript style `with (OBJECT) BODY` expressions are not supported.
+The `with` statement has been repurposed to behave like a statement level let binding.

 ### Labeled Statements
 Make language more ambiguous.